 Artis Wine Bar // The dark and intimate Artis Wine Bar was our favorite place to eat.
 Simple well-cooked Portuguese classics with a small menu and local charm.

-Time Out Market // This sprawling food market is a very popular place to eat with a huge selection of eating places under one roof.
+Time Out Market // This sprawling food market is a very popular place to eat.
+We think it’s getting a bit too popular now to be enjoyable, but it might be worth checking out.

 COFFEE IN LISBON